-Miss Pedagog: young teacher
+Miss Pedagog: new first-year teacher

 STUDENTS 1-9: the nine students can play themselves.
 When teacher calls out name, he should use student's real name.
 Change dialog for gender preference.
 Like-wise, third-grade can be replaced with appropriate grade.
 The number of students can be reduced as needed.